 It is the statutory responsibility of the governing body to ensure the school has a compliant and up to date Sex Education Policy.

-All state funded primary schools are required to teach Relationships Education and to have a Relationships Education policy by September 2020
+All state funded primary schools are required to teach Relationships Education and to have a Relationships Education policy (please see our Relationship Education Policy).

 The aim of this policy is to: